andrewmv/ac-control-stuff/README.md

 		1: Enable Oscillation if set
 	LSB	0: Disable Oscillation if set
 	Octet 3-5: Always 0xff
-	Octet 6: Checksum?
+	Octet 6: Checksum

 ### Follow Me Packet

 ![fm_packet_structure.png](fm_packet_structure.png)

 The AC has a "Follow Me" mode, in which the factory remote acts as a thermostat, and the AC unit uses updates from the remote in leiu of its own sensor.

 These packets should not cause the AC unit to beep or wake the display.

 This packets have header of 0xA4, and use the fifth octet to transmit temperature information.

-The forth packet seems to contain information about toggling Follow Me mode on an off Octets 2 and 3 are identical to a state packet
+The forth packet seems to contain information about toggling Follow Me mode on an off.

+Octets 2 and 3 are identical to a state packet

 The AC will disable Follow Me mode if it does not receive an update packet for 7 minutes.